ACC-Style/Strathmore/README.md

 To reduce improper cascades in CSS the Sass includes and folder structure has been broken into these sections.
 Labels like ".required" and ".override" are included in the file naming to help with readability and transparency of the code.

 1. **base** - any file that deals with variables, fonts and basic typography (raw tags).
-2. **helpers** or 'required.scss ' - Mostly mixins but some files that have "required" in the name are needed for other files to functions. any file that have been named with "trump" will
+2. **helpers** - Mostly mixins but some files that have "required" in the name are needed for other files to functions. any file that have been named with "trump" will
 3. **components** - any combination of DOM elements that make up a widget, nav, or collection of tags.
+Most of these have been off loaded to utility classes.
+4. **utlity classes** - A majority of the css is broken down into single class declarations of a single style.
 4. **vendor** - Any included style from a JavaScript or Framework that needs an override to visually match with ACC standards.
 All files in the vendor area should be postfixed with .override.
 IE to override foundation's button.scss you would place a 'vendor/foundation/button.override.scss' and make your changes in the new file.
-5. **structure** - Non-Styling pure page layout code.
-Balanced Columns, Sidebars, Page Spacing etc...
+5. **structure** - currently the project has one structure and that is questions
 6. **trumps** or '.trump.scss' - utility classes that have either high specificity or should override other uses of the same style in earlier style-sheets.
 7. **shame** or 'shame.scss' - utility classes that have either high specificity or should override other uses of the same style in earlier style-sheets.
 8. **non-core** Overrides see [Expansion](#expansion)